aaronengels/ZendeskAPI/README.md

 # ZendeskAPI
-This module is designed to make it easier to use the DattoRMM API in your PowerShell scripts.
+This module is designed to make it easier to use the Zendesk API in your PowerShell scripts.

 # Basics